 SKEPTIC: “Hold on a second Charlie.
 Maybe the disciples just made up all of these things that Jesus supposedly did.
 Perhaps they read all of those prophecies in the Old Testament and decided to make up an elaborate story about Jesus fulfilling them!”

-Ahh, that is a legitimate concern (that the disciples were just lying, just fabricating the whole story about Jesus).
-Well, I’m going to address that concern and show you why I don’t think they were lying later on in the study when we get to evidence number eight.
+Ah, that is a legitimate concern (that the disciples were just lying, just fabricating the whole story about Jesus).
+Well, I’m going to address that concern and show you why I don’t think they were lying when we get to evidence number eight.

 2. ARCHAEOLOGICAL EVIDENCE